ruslanmv/BOT-MMORPG-AI/frontend/input_record/README.md

 I've actually employed this in game and it does work, I just have yet to find a good algorithm to apply to the network output to actually improve the driving performance.

 At the very least, however, I think coming up with something for the throttle control will be wise.
-Haven't had much time to mess with this, but it's definitely an option now. s
+Haven't had much time to mess with this, but it's definitely an option now.

 The API Gamepad that executes the control gamepad